Peace Lilies are tropical perennials that repeatedly bloom with proper care.

 Once you are finished decorating your outdoor space with young Peace Lilies, the next step is to care for them.

 The leaves usually start browning in the middle due to sunburns.
-However, they can easily tolerate few hours of morning or evening sunlight.
+However, they can easily tolerate a few hours of morning or evening sunlight.

 I would recommend keeping them in dappled shade, as this lighting setting closely relates to their native shady environment on forest floors.